Yaacob Ibrahim: Political career

-Yacoob made his political debut in the 1997 general election as part of the five-member PAP team contesting in Jalan Besar GRC and won.
-He was elected as the Member of Parliament representing the Kolam Ayer ward of Jalan Besar GRC between 1997 and 2011 and later Moulmein–Kallang GRC between 2011 and 2020.
+Yaacob made his political debut in the 1997 general election as part of the five-member PAP team contesting in Jalan Besar GRC and won.
+He was elected as the Member of Parliament representing the Kolam Ayer ward of Jalan Besar GRC between 1997 and 2011 and 2015 and 2020 and later Moulmein–Kallang GRC between 2011 and 2015.

-In April 2001, he was appointed as the first Mayor of Central Singapore District, a role he served until November 2001.
+In April 2001, he was appointed as the first mayor of Central Singapore District, a role he served until November 2001.

-Yaacob was Parliamentary Secretary for Communications and Information Technology and later Senior Parliamentary Secretary.
-He became Minister of State for Community Development and Sports in November 2001.
-In March 2002, Yaacob became the Acting Minister for Community Development and Sports and Minister-in-charge of Muslim Affairs and was made a full Cabinet minister in May 2003.
+Yaacob was parliamentary secretary for communications and information technology and later senior parliamentary secretary.
+He became minister of state for community development and sports in November 2001.
+In March 2002, Yaacob became the acting minister for community development and sports and minister-in-charge of Muslim affairs and was made a full Cabinet minister in May 2003.

-He became Minister of Environment and Water Resources in 2004.
+He became minister of environment and water resources in 2004.
 In 2009, after the Bukit Timah canal burst its banks after a downpour, resulting in parts of Bukit Timah being submerged, Yaacob remarked it was a freak event that "occurs once in 50 years".

 During the 2006 general election, Yaacob was part of the five-member PAP team contesting in Jalan Besar GRC and won 69.26% of the vote against the Singapore Democratic Alliance.

 During the 2011 general election, Yaacob was part of the four-member PAP team contesting Moulmein–Kallang GRC and won 58.55% of the vote against the Workers' Party.

-In May 2011, as part of a Cabinet reshuffle, Yaacob became Minister for Information, Communication and the Arts.
-He continued to serve as the Minister-in-charge of Muslim Affairs.
+In May 2011, as part of a Cabinet reshuffle, Yaacob became minister for information, communication and the arts.
+He continued to serve as the minister-in-charge of Muslim affairs.
 Yaacob is also the vice-chairman of the party's Central Executive Committee (CEC).

 During the 2015 general election, Yaacob was part of the four-member PAP team contesting in Jalan Besar GRC and won 67.75% of the vote against the Workers' Party.
-In April 2015, Yaacob was appointed as Minister-inacharge of Cyber Security and oversees the Cyber Security Agency (CSA), an agency formed under the Prime Minister's Office (PMO).
+In April 2015, Yaacob was appointed as minister-in-charge of cyber security and oversees the Cyber Security Agency (CSA), an agency formed under the Prime Minister's Office (PMO).

 In 2017, Yaacob declined competing in the 2017 presidential election and preferred to do policy work.

 Yaacob stepped down from the cabinet on 30 April 2018.
 After the 13th Parliament was dissolved on 23 June 2020, Yaacob retired from politics, ending his political career after 23 years of service.

+Post-political career

+Since retirement from politics, Yaacob has returned to academia.
+He is currently a professor in practice at the Lee Kuan Yew School of Public Policy at the National University of Singapore, and also an advisor to the Office of the president of the Singapore Institute of Technology (SIT) and the founding director of the Community Leadership and Social Innovation Centre (CLASIC) at SIT.

+In October 2024, the Palestinian Scholarship Initiative was launched as a ground-up initiative to sponsor the undergraduate studies of Palestinians in Singapore universities, with Yaacob co-chairing the Scholarship Administration Committee.